gregmsanderson/fly-hello-fastify-db-replay/README.md

 }
 ```

-If the database read still _seems_ slow, it is possible you have been connected by Fly's proxy to the postgres leader, _not_ the nearby read replica.
+If a database read still _seems_ slow, it is possible you have been connected by Fly's proxy to the postgres leader (the primary) and _not_ the nearby read replica.
 That's [documented](https://fly.io/docs/reference/postgres/#high-availability):

 > 5433 is the port the keeper tells postgres to listen on.
 Connecting there goes straight to Postgres, though it might be the leader or the replica

-You can confirm if that's happening by trying a `/write`.
-If the regions in the JSON are different but the app _could_ write without replaying the request, well you _know_ that the database-write _must_ have gone to the leader.
+You can confirm if that's happening by calling the `/write` route.
+If the regions in that JSON are different _but_ the app _could_ write without replaying the request, well you _know_ that the database-write _must_ have gone to the leader.
 Because if it had done to a nearby read replica, it would have failed.
 As read replicas _can't_ be written to.
 And hence that's why it was slower.

-It may help with debugging to add more details to the logs.
+If you are still not sure what's happening, it helps with debugging to add more details to the logs.
 Our sample app sets the log level based on an environment variable.
 You can set that in your `fly.toml`:

 ```toml
 LOG_LEVEL = "debug"
 ```

-Deploy the app, and once complete run `fly logs`.
-You should see lots of lines appear.
+Deploy the app now.
+Once that's complete, run `fly logs`.
+You should see _lots_ of lines appear.
 Mainly these are from Fly's healthchecks (you can adjust their frequency in the `fly.toml` too).
 You may have seen in our sample app references to `app.log.debug()`.
 You can add more of your own.
 We added a log of the read/write latency, and also when the error handler triggers.
 You should see those lines appear in your logs as you make requests to see what's happening.

 Any database writes that _aren't_ requested from the primary region should trigger an error, which is caught in our custom handler.
 You should see debug log lines to prove that, for example: